orkunkaraduman/go-tcpserver/README.md

 Go TCP Server library provides `tcpserver` package implements TCP server.

-Make TCP socket programming easy.
 Go TCP Server library has `TCPServer` struct seems like `Server` struct of `http` package to create TCP servers.
 Also offers `TextProtocol` struct as a `Handler` to implement text based protocols.